sumatoken/sumatoken/README.md

 # 💫 About Me:

-🔭 I’m currently a senior front-end developer at Cognitus.com<br><br>
+🔭 I’m currently a senior front-end developer at Cognitus.com<br><br> working with the LambdaX team to build CLM systems powered by AI.

 ## 🌐 Socials: